-Passing the First Suture
+Passing the first suture

-The FIRSTPASS° ST Suture Passer is used to pass the sutures through the posterior horn of the meniscus.
+The FIRSTPASS[°] MINI Suture Passer is used to pass the sutures through the posterior horn of the meniscus.
+The FIRSTPASS MINI Suture Passer may be used to pass either #2 ULTRABRAID[°] Suture or ULTRATAPE[°] Suture.
+Based on the location of the repair and the operable knee, select either the FIRSTPASS MINI Straight, Right Curved, or Left Curved device that allows for the best access to the repair site.
+The FIRSTPASS MINI Suture Passer is best positioned through the anteromedial portal which is adjacent to the medial edge of the patellar tendon.
 The sutures should be passed through good substance and good tissue in the posterior horn of the meniscus, as far posterior as possible and leaving about a 3mm to 4mm lateral tissue bridge posteriorly.
 In general, the device is placed 4-5mm medial to the edge of the meniscus to ensure there is sufficient tissue to hold the sutures (Figure 11).